metamn/mr-ui/src/components/HockneyGrid/HockneyGrid.md

 ### Gotchas

 - Showing gridlines is unnecessary since Firefox has a great, far better grid inspector.
+- Using `1fr` instead of `320px` it seems to be more `real` and error prone.
+ - Drawbacks:
-- Using `1fr` instead of `320px` it seems to be more `real` and error prone ....
-Drawbacks: 1.) it breaks the typographic grid's horizontal positioning 2.) there is no media query for `fr` 3.) `fr` is a dynamic measure I mean a column of `1fr` might be wider than another column of `1fr`: https://imgur.com/a/xTEsmHD
+  - It breaks the typographic grid's horizontal positioning
+  - There is no media query for `fr`
+  - `fr` is a dynamic measure I mean a column of `1fr` might be wider than another column of `1fr`: https://imgur.com/a/xTEsmHD
-- Also, thinking in fixed column size, when the content doesn't justifies it, it's a bad practice.
+ - Advantages over:
   - `justify-content: center` combined with `font-size: 110%` and grid size `320px` pushes content left out of screen in landscape mode.
-- `justify-content: center` doesn't really makes sense in CSS Grids with `fr` metrics.
-With `fr` the grid always fills the container.

 ### Resources

+- Strangeness in the gridland, [part 1](https://codepen.io/write/strangeness-in-the-gridland) and [part 2](https://codepen.io/write/strangeness-in-the-gridland-part-2)
 - [Playing with the CSS Grid](https://codepen.io/metamn/post/playing-with-the-css-grid)
 - [CSS Grid Cheatsheet](http://grid.malven.co/)
 - [A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)